ewald30/zima-standards/README.md

 #### Naming Convention
 To maintain consistency and clarity in our issue tracker, we've established the following naming convention:

-Backend Issues: [BE] Feature/Bug/Docs: Detailed Issue Description Frontend Issues: [FE] Feature/Bug/Docs: Detailed Issue Description For example:
+Backend Issues: [BE] Feature/Bug/Docs: Issue title Frontend Issues: [FE] Feature/Bug/Docs: Issue title For example:

 A backend feature might be named: [BE] Feature: Implement authentication middleware